awsugblr/awsugblr/src/pages/blog/2018-11-18-meetup-report-november-2018-meetup-on-cost-optimization.md

   * On Demand (pay for capacity by second, no commitments)
   * Reserved (significant discounts for commitments)
   * Spot ( spare EC2 capacity for up to 90% discounts, for fault tolerant, or time-insensitive workloads)
-* Simple rules of spot:
+* Simple rules of spot instance:
-  * Price changes infrequently based on supply and demand
+  * Price changes infrequently based on supply and demand of the spare capacity
-  * 2 minute warning when capacity is to be revoked
+  * User just need to request a capacity and pay the current rate.
+When the demand increases, capacity will be revoked with a 2 minute warning.
 * Handling interruptions:
   * 95% were not interrupted by AWS
   * Check for 2 minute termination notice and automate by